cloudwego/community/README.md

 ## Introduction

 CloudWeGo is Golang-centric middleware that can be used to quickly build enterprise-class cloud native architectures.
-It contains many components, including the RPC framework Kitex, the basic network library Netpoll, thrfitgo, and netpoll-http2.
+It contains many components, including the RPC framework Kitex, the HTTP framework Hertz and the basic network library Netpoll.
 By combining the community's excellent open source products, developers can quickly build a complete set of micro-service systems.

 Visit [cloudwego.io](https://cloudwego.io) for more information about CloudWeGo